kercre123/victor/docs/development/perf-metric-tool.md

 * EtR Count: How many engine-to-robot messages were sent
 * GtE Count: How many game-to-engine messages were received
 * EtG Count: How many engine-to-game messages were sent
+* GWtE Count: How many gateway-to-engine messages were received
+* EtGW Count: How many engine-to-gateway messages were sent
 * Viz Count: How many vizualization messages were sent
 * Battery Voltage: Current battery voltage (at one point we thought this might be helpful in debugging)
+* CPU Freq: CPU frequency (Note: not updated every tick, so a change typically appears several ticks later)
 * Active Feature: The current 'active feature'
 * Behavior: The current top-of-stack behavior